-Another major objective of PICARD is to attempt the detection of the gravity modes (g-modes) of the Sun.
-These modes are of prime importance to understand the structure and dynamics of the solar core which cannot be studied by using solar pressure modes (p-modes) alone.
-So far the g-modes have not been discovered by any set of instruments onboard the SOHO spacecraft (Appourchaux et al., 2000).
-The 1- σ upper limit of g-modes amplitude at around 200 μ Hz is typically 1 mm/s or 0.1 ppm (Fröhlich et al., 1998).
-Given a velocity amplitude of 1 mm/s at 200 μ Hz, the displacement of the solar surface would be of about 1.6 m p-p which is equivalent to a variation of solar radius of about 2 μ arcsec.
-This level could be marginally detected by PICARD although not the method used for detecting the g-modes.
-Nevertheless, it is worth noticing that MDI/SOHO was able to - without an optimized telescope and imaging scheme as we have - to observe a 10 μ arcsec high frequency p-mode (5 min.) solar limb oscillation signal (Kuhn et al., 1997).
+The other major objective of PICARD is to attempt the detection of the gravity modes (g modes) of the Sun.
+These modes are of prime importance to understand the structure and dynamics of the solar core which cannot be studied by using solar pressure modes (p modes) alone.
+So far the g modes have not been discovered by any set of instruments onboard the SOHO spacecraft (Appourchaux et al., 2000).
+The 1-σ upper limit to gmode amplitude at around 200 μHz is typically 3.1 mm/s or 0.16 ppm (Appourchaux et al., 2000).
+Given a velocity amplitude of 3.1 mm/s at 200 μHz, the displacement of the solar surface would be of about 5 m pp which is equivalent to a variation of solar radius of about 6 μarcsec.
+Although this level could be detected by PICARD, this is not the method used for detecting g modes.
+Nevertheless, it is worth noticing that MDI/SOHO was able - without an optimized telescope and imaging scheme as we have - to observe a 10 uarcsec high frequency p-mode (5 min.) solar limb oscillation signal (Kuhn et al., 1997).

 With PICARD we want to detect intensity fluctuations at the solar limb that will perturb the equivalent solar radius signal.
-Appourchaux and Toutain (1998) reported to have detected p-modes using the limb data of the LOI instrument.
+Appourchaux and Toutain (1998) reported to have detected p modes using the limb data of the LOI instrument.
 In some case the amplification with respect to full-disk integrated data is about 4, i.e. it means that a p-mode with an amplitude of 1 ppm in full disk is observed with an amplitude of 4 ppm at the limb (cf. Damé et al., 1999).
 Analyses of Toutain et al. (1999) and Toner et al. (1999) confirmed such an amplification factor of 5.
-If we hope that the same amplification factor holds for the g-modes, we may detect them faster with the limb data of PICARD than with the SOHO data.
-A pessimistic derivation gave 20 years for the detection of the first few g-modes with SOHO (Fröhlich et al., 1998).
-With PICARD we can seriously envisage detecting them in less than 2 years with the amplification factor above.
+If we hope that the same amplification factor holds for the g modes, we may detect them faster with the limb data of PICARD than with the SOHO data.
+A pessimistic derivation gave 20 years for the detection of the first few g modes with SOHO (Fröhlich et al., 1998).
+With PICARD we could seriously envisage detecting them in less than 2 years with the amplification factor above.